JanG175/emm42_servo/README.md

 * Declare how many motors you want to use by changing `EMM42_MOTOR_N` in `emm42_servo.h`.
 * It is advisory to wait a bit (10 ms) after using `emm42_servo_move` and `emm42_servo_uart_turn`, because of UART leftovers.
 * One full rotation is 200 steps (in 1 microstep mode).
+* After reset servo will zero its position.

 ## To do list:
 * add support for other checksums